codename-123/codename-123.github.io/_pages/categories.md

 ---

 <style>
-/* scoped styles for a clearly clickable list */ .categories-page { padding: 0 0.5rem 2rem; }
+/* scoped styles for a clearly clickable list with checkmark on hover */ .categories-page { padding: 0 0.5rem 2rem; }

 .categories-page h1 {